chef-boneyard/chef-rfc/new/server-stats-endpoint.md

 ### Supported Metric Primitives
 The endpoints can provide metrics of following types, as defined by [Prometheus](https://prometheus.io/docs/concepts/metric_types/):
 - Counter - Monotonic cumulative metric.
 For example, number of requests served.
-- Guage - Numeric measurement at a given point in time.
+- Gauge - Numeric measurement at a given point in time.
 For example, number of inflight requests.
 - Histogram - Distributes values into buckets.
 For example, response times.
 - Summary - Provides summary statistics for a value in a sliding window.